danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/main.typ

   ),

   declaration: [
-  I confirm and declare that this report and the project work is entirely the product of my own effort and I have not used or presented the work of others herein without acknowledgment
+  I hereby declare that this work has not been submitted for any other degree/course at this University or any other institution and that, except where reference is made to the work of other authors, the material presented is original and entirely the result of my own work at the University of Strathclyde under the supervision of Louise Crockett.
   ],

   abstract: [